-- Buildings will be composed to form dynamic building expressions and used to break up buildings into clear and distinct architectural elements. - Quality design and detailing is encouraged on all sides of every building. - Variation in building volume and plane and material are encouraged to create dynamic textures and variations with shade and shadow that are animated by the sun throughout the course of the day. - Sun shading elements, projecting canopies, and awnings that provide cover and shade along the length of the streets, pathways, and building facades are encouraged. - The level of detail will be enhanced at pedestrian level and street frontage with refined materials and strong entry elements. - Transparency of building facades is encouraged at the ground floor when abutting pedestrian areas. - Vertical Fenestration area will not exceed 40% of the gross wall area.
+- Architectural design shall take into account the solar consequences of building height, bulk and area. - Building exposures subject to solar intensity, shall minimize the use of glass and provide landscaping and architectural surface relief to reduce heat gain on the building itself. - Buildings will be composed to form dynamic building expressions and used to break up buildings into clear and distinct architectural elements. - Quality design and detailing is required on all sides of every building. - Variation in building volume and plane and material are required to create dynamic textures and variations with shade and shadow that are animated by the sun throughout the course of the day. - Buildings shall incorporate sun shading elements, projecting canopies, and awnings that provide cover and shade along the length of the streets, pathways, and building facades. - The level of detail shall be enhanced at pedestrian level and street frontage with refined materials and strong entry elements. - Transparency of building facades is required at the ground floor when abutting pedestrian areas. - Vertical Fenestration area will not exceed 40% of the gross wall area.